discord-akairo/discord-akairo/README.md

     });
 });

-// And inside framework options...
+// And inside the options...

 {
     prefix: message => {